samarsrivastav/Flask_Crud/README.md

 ### 4. Testing of the Crud application
  -  POST Request to Add a User
-    To add a user, send a POST request to http://localhost:8080/user with your JSON body:
+    To add a user, send a POST request to http://localhost:8080/user with your JSON body: <br>
     example:
     {
         "name":"test-user",